-The Sauk County WIC Program grant was continued for 2016 along with ten other WIC Programs in the state.
+The Sauk County WIC Program continued this grant for 2017 along with ten other WIC Programs in the state.
 The major focus of the grant was to mentor other Nutritionists throughout the state to improve care coordination for Children and Youth with Special Health Care needs.
 The group offered various trainings to educate other nutritionists along with problems solving issues to improve care coordination of Infants and Children.
-The WIC Director presented a statewide training on Breastfeeding Infants and Special Health Care Needs.